usemytools/Docs/en/smart-motor-controller/getting-started/product-overview.md

 ## Smart Motor Controller ##

 Simple and easy way to make your traditional water pump smart and control it from your mobile/tablet or PC.
+This is 3-in-1 smart device to control your house motor smartly.

+1. Wifi HotSpot – create own wifi hotspot and allow you to connect with it and control the motor.

+2. Existing Wifi Network – Connect with your existing wifi network (home router) and allow you to control the motor within your wifi network (home).

+3. IoT Ready- Connect with the internet and make your device IoT ready and allow you to control the motor from anywhere.

-This smart device connects to your existing home WiFi network to provide wireless control of your water pump motor.
-Smart Motor can act like automatic wireless water pump controller switch to control nearly any traditional water motor (donkey or mono block) pump upto 1.5HP.
+Smart Motor can control nearly any traditional water motor (donkey or mono block) pump upto 4.0HP (16A).

 ## Key Features ##

 Following are key features of Smart Motor Controller.

-* Simple Two Steps Device Installation.
+* Simple Plug and Play Installation
-* Work with your home wifi network.
+* Work with or without internet (hotspot).
 * Built-in timer support to control motor.
 * Simple user friendly interface to configure automatic schedules to turn ON / OFF motor at any specific times, like at 6:00am or 3:00pm.
 * Can handle multiple motors simultaneously.